Go to main menu Go to search Go to main content Go to footer

 Are partners from non-EU countries eligible?

 Yes.
-Seven EU candidate countries can join, as well as Norway and Switzerland as partners.
+Seven EU candidate countries (Albania, Bosnia and Herzegovina, Moldova, Montenegro, North Macedonia, Serbia, Ukraine) can join, as well as Norway and Switzerland as partners.

-Countries outside the programme area are welcome to participate in an Interreg Europe project if their participation contributes to its delivery.
-However, these partners must provide their own funding since they will be ineligible to receive funding from the Interreg Fund, or Norwegian funds.
+Organisation from outside the programme area (EU27 + 9 countries mentioned above) are welcome to participate in an Interreg Europe project if their participation contributes to its delivery.
+However, such partners must provide their own funding since they will be ineligible to receive Interreg funds.
 Like any other partner, their participation and financial contribution must be formalised through a partner declaration.

 Please note that travel and accommodation costs incurred by these partners can be covered by the other project partners being funded directly by the programme.
 In this scenario, these costs should be reported under the cost category ‘travel and accommodation’ of the EU partner concerned.